iamatulsingh/self-driving-car/README.md

 conda env create -f environment-gpu.yml
 ```

-Or you can manually install the required libraries using `pip install -r requirements.txt`.
+Or you can create venv using python itself and install the required libraries using `pip install -r requirements.txt`.

 ## Usage